ildar-shaimordanov/my-scripts/shell/+unsorted/README.md

 # `./cap`

-*cap* and *tee* are plumbing fitting.
-If the last one is used to change direction of pipes, the first one is used to stop flows and seal end of a pipe.
+*tee* and *cap* are plumbing fittings.
+If the first one is used to change direction of pipes, the second one is used to stop flowing long lines out of a terminal width.

-Here *cap* is used to stop flowing long lines out of a terminal width.
-In the other words, everything wider will be cropped by the terminal width.

 # `./color.sh`